 Be prepared.
 Use the right box.
 Take care and respect breakables.
 Break it down.
 Don’t overload.
 Use tape and labels.

-We recommend that you remove the batteries to avoid damage from leaking batteries.
+Remove the batteries to avoid damage from leaking or exploding batteries.

 Planning to store any other type of item?
 Give us a call on (02) 9901 3200 so we can discuss your specific storage requirements.